 Understand Your Land

 One of the first steps toward improving your land is to understand the importance of soil health and the ways to improve it.
-After that, take inventory of your land and its resources and connect with a conservation specialist because together you'll choose the best set of uses and management practices for your land.
+After that, take an inventory of your land and its resources and connect with a conservation specialist because together you’ll choose the best set of uses and management practices for your land.

 Maintaining healthy soils can reduce a farmer’s production costs and improve profits while also helping the land sequester more carbon, increase water infiltration and improve wildlife and pollinator habitat.
 Learn about the importance of soil health and the variety of farm practices that can help improve the soil.
 A few key principles of soil health include: